Cecil-Libraries/Cecil-ANSI-Utils/README.md

 This function pretty much just says oh, we have this Type, and we had a String switch already to make it an integer, lets reverse the integers last digit back to the original string and send that back.
 This has little to no use case off the top of my head and is mainly utilized for the Displayer associated with the Color object.
 #### Format()
 This function is vital to displaying the Code onto the screen so it takes affect.
 What this does well, in laymen's terms it formats the Variables in the Object into a Proper ANSI Escape Code for Colors.
 Though it's a bit more complex, and I'd recommend checking out the code to see the full of what it does!
 Same for the Constructors if you have not!
+#### GetTypeVariant(string/int type) 1.1.0+
+This function essentially says, so this is our current object, lets take that and give it the type your after.
+#### GetColorVariant(int red, int green, int blue/Tupple(int red, int green, int blue)) 1.1.0+
+This function does similar to GetTypeVariant() however, it affects the set color instead.
+#### ToggleBackground() 1.1.0+
+This function just switches the State of the Foreground to Background and vice versa for the Object given.
+#### ToggleHighIntensity() 1.1.0+
+This function just switches the State of the HighIntensity to LowIntensity and vice versa for the Object given.
 #### Displayer
 So while we do have a Displayer with `Displayer.DisplayColorRGB()`, it will take an hour or so to complete so, I would advise instead opening an Art Program or similar and using the Color Picker to choose a color.
 Plus it also doesn't have a functional [had a pause but, it only worked in one iteration of green so removed it] pausing system.